 With all the so-called convenience foods — frozen, canned, semiprepared, and ready to heat and serve — at her disposal, Mother can really enjoy her Sundays with her family.
 Let's prove it, with a dozen menus to illustrate what can be done.

 Preparation Notes Have your meat dealer cut double loin lamb chops, bone them, and roll them around a piece of lamb kidney.
 (He may know them as English lamb chops.)
 Broil them, with meat 3 to 4 inches below heat, for 15 or 20 minutes, turning once.
 Add sausages and mayonnaise-topped tomato halves after turning.
 A few chopped chives added to the mayonnaise make an even better topping for the tomatoes.

-Buy the baby carrots in a can or jar; heat; drain; season to taste with salt, pepper, and butter or margarine.
+Buy the baby carrots in a can or jar; heat; drain; season to taste with salt, pepper, and butter.